arcus-azure/arcus.webapi/docs/preview/features/correlation.md

 ## How This Works

 When an application is configured to use the default configuration of the correlation, each HTTP response will get an extra header called `RequestId` containing an unique identifier to distinguish between requests/responses.
+This ID will act as the parent ID for all telemetry that comes after and uses the [HTTP Correlation](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Diagnostics.DiagnosticSource/src/HttpCorrelationProtocol.md) to extract the most recent ID.

 The `X-Transaction-ID` can be overridden by the request, meaning: if the HTTP request already contains a `X-Transaction-ID` header, the same header+value will be used in the HTTP response.